OpenMusicKontrollers/moony.lv2/README.md

 If no environment variable is defined, the default fallback editor is 'vi', as it must be part of every POSIX system.

-Whenever you save the FAUST source, the plugin will try to just-in-time compile and inject it.
+Whenever you save the Lua source, the plugin will try to just-in-time compile and inject it.
 Potential warnings and errors are reported in the plugin host's log and the UI itself.